Boom Boom Kid (band): Biography

-This solo project starts very record with the last album Fun People Angustia, no, no (2000) where BBK single "Hold me/I Do" was attached.
+This solo project started with the last Fun People album Angustia, no, no (2000) where the BBK single "Hold me/I Do" was attached.

-Subsequently, the debut LP Okey Dokey (2001) and multiple maxi singles and B-sides and filled with oddities appears, continuing a constant in the singer's career and was continuous and multi-format editing of his work in the case of BBK is entirely edited (in Argentina) by their label Ugly Records, created by Carlos himself.
+Subsequently, the debut LP Okey Dokey (2001) and multiple maxi singles and B-sides filled with oddities appeared, continuing a constant in the singer's career - a continuous and multi-format editing of his work in the case of BBK is entirely edited (in Argentina) by their label Ugly Records, created by Carlos himself.

-Subsequently, released their second LP Smiles from Chapanoland (2004) and an album that compiles some singles and B-sides titled The many, many moods of Boom Boom Kid (2005).
+Subsequently BBK released their second LP Smiles from Chapanoland (2004) and an album that compiled some singles and B-sides entitled The many, many moods of Boom Boom Kid (2005).

-In 2009, they released their latest production more recent study, titled Frisbee.
-As of date, the band has released live materials, EPs, compilations, books and seven-inch singles, etc.
+In 2009, they released their latest production entitled Frisbee.
+As of today, the band have released live material, EPs, compilations, books and seven-inch singles, etc.